arms-mbon/documentation/Readme.md

-To hold all ARMS documentation.
-Current versions will be in this directory, all prior versions within subdirectories
+In this directory you will find the lastest versions of all documentation <br>
+In the various subdirectories you will find the prior versions of those documents, together with the word or googlesdoc source